Operational risk /non-financial risk

 Operational risks are not actively sought and have no direct material upside in terms of return/income generation, yet operational risk events are inherent in operating a business.
 Operational risk events can result in non-compliance with applicable (internal and external) standards, losses, misstatements in the financial reports, and reputational damage.

-Departmental risk control self-assessments are conducted annually in order to identify and assess risks and corresponding controls.
+Departmental risk control self-assessments are conducted annually to identify and assess risks and related controls.
 The strategy and business objectives are also reviewed annually by the Directors in a risk perspective.
 Based on among others these Risk and Control Self Assessments, the Directors sign a departmental In Control Statement at the year-end, which provides the underpinning for the management declaration in the Annual Report.
-Despite all preventive measures, operational risk events cannot always be eliminated.
-FMO, however, systematically collects risk event information and analyses such events in order to take appropriate actions.
-Furthermore, operational risks resulting from changes in activities are assessed in FMO’s Change Risk Assessment Process and could trigger the Product Approval and Review Process.
-No risk events outside FMO’s risk appetite have been reported.
+Despite all preventive measures, operational risk events will occur.

 Risk appetite & governance